-The applicant conducted a virtual neighborhood meeting on June 21, 2021 as required by the nonconforming zone boundary amendment process, prior to formal filing of this application.
+The applicant conducted a virtual neighborhood meeting on January 10, 2022 as required by the nonconforming zone boundary amendment process, prior to formal filing of this application.
 All owners within 1,500 feet of the project site were notified about the meeting.
 There were 4 attendees present at the meeting for this item.
-The attendees had questions on the traffic, design and layout, and price point of the project.
+The attendees had general questions on the traffic, design and layout.
 According to the applicant overall, there were no objections raised by the neighbors.